ucb-152/lab6/README.md

 ### Graded Items:
 All graded items are to be submitted through [Gradescope](https://www.gradescope.com/courses/959486).
 The Directed and Open-Ended portions of the lab must both be completed individually, unless otherwise approved by course staff.
 The Directed portion is worth 30% of your lab grade, and the Open-Ended portion is worth 70% of your lab grade.

-The Directed and Open-Ended portion are both due **Friday, May 2 at 11:59PM**.
-You may continue to optimize your Open-Ended kernels for the competition until **Friday, May 9 at 11:59PM**, after which the competition will be closed and the prizes awarded.
+The Directed Portion is due **Friday, May 2 at 11:59PM**.
+The Open-Ended portion is due **Friday, May 9 at 11:59PM**, after which the competition will be closed and the prizes awarded.

 Finally, after completing the lab, you will need to fill out a feedback form.
 Failure to fill out the form will result in a penalty to your lab grade.
 The form helps us improve this lab for future versions of the course, so any feedback, positive or negative, is greatly appreciated!